-017 College Survival Skills Development (1) CSU

-Students will discuss the importance of learning the necessary skills to be successful college students.
-Students will be introduced to the importance of utilizing campus resources such as Matriculation, Counseling, and Financial Aid just to name a few.
-They will learn: 1) the matriculation process including how to interpret an abbreviated and comprehensive education plan, 2) study skill and strategies, 3) how to identify the connection between academic success and self-esteem, stress and time management, and 4) the importance of setting goals with timelines.
+017 College Survival Skills Development (1) CSU Lecture: 1 hour importance of utilizing campus resources such as Matriculation, Counseling, and Financial Aid just to name a few.
+They will learn: 1) the matriculation process including how to interpret an abbreviated and comprehensive education plan, 2) study skill and strategies, 3) how to identify the connection between academic success and selfesteem, stress and time management, and 4) the importance of setting goals with timelines.